 The first dots are connected, but how exactly does a change in the magnetic field influence us humans and the way we perceive our dreams, especially during a full moon?

-The pineal gland – which was regarded by the Ancient as the “third eye” and the seat of mystical powers – is the bodies master gland that secrets melatonin into the body.
+The pineal gland – which was regarded by the Ancient as the “third eye” and the seat of mystical powers – is the bodies master gland that secretes melatonin into the body.
 The French philosopher Descartes even considered this gland to be the seat of the soul.
-The inside of the gland is filled with water and has the highest blood-flow per cubic volume than any other gland in our body.
+The inside of the gland is filled with water and has the highest blood flow per cubic volume than any other gland in our body.

 Rick Strassman MD, a researcher of the effect of psychedelic and hallucinogenic substances, argues that the pineal gland also releases dimethyltryptamine (DMT), which is a very powerful psychedelic that can be found in nature.
 According to Strassman, it is very likely that tiny amounts of DMT are released into our bloodstream while we sleep, causing a dreaming state.